 Yet Another Prophetic Pattern

 What led up to the first outpouring of the Holy Spirit, was a combination of the disciples gathering in one heart, extended prayer, and obedience to Yeshua’s command to wait in Jerusalem until they were “endued with power from on high” (Luke 24:49).
-We believe that in following this pattern of praying all night in one heart on Shavuot as they did, we will see the same results and be a part of seeing the fulfillment of one of the most exciting End Times prophecies.
+We believe that in following this pattern of praying all night in one heart on Shavuot as they did, we will see the same results and be a part of experiencing the fulfillment of one of the most exciting End Times prophecies.
 When they prayed in one accord in Jerusalem, the Holy Spirit was poured out in Jerusalem.
 When we pray in one accord around the world, we will see the Holy Spirit poured out in every nation of the world.
-We believe that this worldwide revival will follow the pattern of Acts 2 but will take place on a global scale and usher in the return of Yeshua.
+We therefore believe that this worldwide revival will follow the pattern of Acts 2 but will take place on a global scale and will usher in the return of Yeshua.

 Don’t Miss it!